IT/Electronic Patient Records - Statement of intent for St Clements Surgery

-New contractual requirements came into force from 1st April 2015 requiring that GP practices should make available a statement of intent in relation to the following IT developments:-
+New contractual requirements came into force in April 2015, requiring that GP practices should make available a statement of intent in relation to the following IT developments:

 - Referral Management

 - Online booking of repeat prescriptions

 - Summary Care Record